codecombat/codecombat/docs/PRODUCT_RULES.md

 ## Campaign and persistence

-- The campaign contains 21 missions numbered 00 through 20.
+- The campaign contains 23 missions numbered 00 through 22.
 - Missions unlock linearly unless admin mode explicitly unlocks them.
 - Completion state and edited code are stored in browser `localStorage`.
 - Wizard level is never stored as a separate mutable value.
 It is derived deterministically from scripted mission rewards.
 - Resetting progress removes completion and saved mission code after confirmation.
 - Resetting one mission's code requires confirmation and restores that mission's current canonical starter code.
 - A legacy saved starter may be migrated only when it exactly matches the replaced canonical starter; personally edited code must not be overwritten automatically.
+- When missions are inserted and later missions are renumbered, saved code, completed mission identifiers and the unlocked position must be migrated so that existing learner work remains attached to the same lesson.

 ## Controls and learner assistance